avoyeux/Rainbow_AI/README.md

 While the AI models I have used are relevant, due to the small size of the labelled data, I have made some important unethical decisions.

 These wrongdoings are:
 - **Data sets:** It is imperative to have a training, validation and testing data set.
 The training data set (usually 60-80% of the labelled data) is used to train the model, the validation set to fine tune the weights and the testing set to test it on 'not seen' labelled data.
 In my case, I have only used a training and a really small testing data set.
-When having an extremely small labelled data size, you should use a k-fold(*) with only 1 labelled image for the validation set.
+When having an extremely small labelled data size, you should use a k-fold [**1**] with only 1 labelled image for the validation set.
 I didn't use it here as I was testing a lot of different parameters for different models (it would have been too computationally expensive as I still wasn't sure which method to fine tune).

-- **Epochs** (i.e. a complete pass through the entire training set)**:** When choosing the number of epochs needed when training the model, the way to do so should be to stop the training when the validation loss(**) starts to increase (clear sign of overfitting).
+- **Epochs** (i.e. a complete pass through the entire training set)**:** When choosing the number of epochs needed when training the model, the way to do so should be to stop the training when the validation loss [**2**] starts to increase (clear sign of overfitting).

-> **\*k-fold cross-validation:** a loop that separates the labelled data in k sections so that all data is at least once used in the training set and in the validation set.
+>**[1] k-fold cross-validation:** a loop that separates the labelled data in k sections so that all data is at least once used in the training set and in the validation set.
 This technique is used to evaluate the performance of a given model on the data.
 It is hence used for hyperparameter tuning as it outputs the average performance (e.g. the accuracy).
 That being said, it is really computationally expensive as you have to train the model as many times as there are folds.
 For time series, *time series cross-validation* is needed.

->****validation loss:** When training a model with a training and validation set, the training loss is the "error" when training the model and the validation loss is the "error" when validating the model.
+>**[2]:validation loss:** When training a model with a training and validation set, the training loss is the "error" when training the model and the validation loss is the "error" when validating the model.
 Hence, the training loss nearly always decreases (can have some small increase, but it should decrease or stagnate in the short/long term).
 If the validation loss starts increasing, then the training is overfitting.

 ## 3 - Changes: